brunogoliveira-ufpr/security-commits-characterization/README.md

-<title>Characterizing Security-related Commits of JavaScript Engines</title>
+Characterizing Security-related Commits of JavaScript Engines

 This tutorial is a guide to replicate the results from the article.